Report card: Bob Condotta grades the Seahawks’ 17-0 loss to the Packers

 It was mostly a good day here as Jordyn Brooks had a team-high 12 tackles and among notable plays, stood up Green Bay’s 247-pound running back A.J.
 Dillon on a third-and-one play on the Packers’ second drive.

 Bobby Wagner had eight tackles but couldn’t make one on Dillon on the 3-yard TD that put Green Bay ahead 10-0 in the fourth quarter.
 Wagner met Dillon at the line but the burley 247-pound second-year running back carried him into the end zone.
+But Wagner’s 8 tackles put him over 100 for the 10th straight year.

 Benson Mayowa had some good moments in coverage.